Decision analysis in projects

 10. Utility and Multi-Criteria Decisions (this article).
 Decisions involving objectives other than maximizing monetary value.

-11. Stochastic Variance.
-Decision analysis provides improved accuracy in probabilistic calculations.
+11. Stochastic Variance (this article).
+Recognizing that decision analysis provides improved accuracy in probabilistic calculations.

 12. Summary and Recap.
 Analysis recommendations and management issues.

 Forecasts Are Usually Wrong, But Can Be Improved.
 The stochastic approach is more accurate because it correctly recognizes how the uncertain variables interact.
 The stochastic variance can arise from common situations.
 Asymmetry and non-linearity are perhaps the most common causes.